l31g/coral/docs/final/markdown.md

 May 1: We meet, but are focused now on the PLT final exam first.

-May 6: The week-long CORal-athon begins! (and extends to May 12)
+May 6: The week-long CORaL-athon begins! (and extends to May 12)

 ## Language Evolution [evol] ##